 Once you are all set with designing with the survey, it’s time to distribute the survey using feedback tool.
 You need to collect enough client feedback data to reach a conclusion.
 A good response rate depends on the below factors.

-- Number of clients to be surveyed: There is less probability that many people will be wrong.
+- The number of clients to be surveyed: There is less probability that many people will be wrong.
 Sending a survey to more clients will give you a clear idea of the quality of your services and in general, how do they feel about it.

-- Number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
+- The number of surveys to be sent: Send a short client feedback survey every quarter and a detailed feedback survey every two quarters.
 Conducting surveys at this frequency will collect client feedback data enough for extensive analysis.
 It will also ensure that you have insights for the near term as well as for the long-term.
 Sending too many surveys might irritate customers and lead to a low response rate.

-- Time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
+- The time required to answer the survey: If the respondents find your survey to be too long to answer, they will not answer all the questions and leave the survey incomplete.
 So, if the survey takes about 10-12 mins to answer, chances are you will get a higher number of responses.
 Also, you can mention the estimated time to complete the survey in the invitation email or on the landing page of the survey, so that they can aware of how much time will it take to complete the survey.
 Also, show the progress bar to show the survey completion percentage.